apache/libcloud/docs/development.rst

 Make sure to use ``git format-patch`` and not ``git diff`` so we can preserve the commit authorship.

+Note #1: Before you generate the patch and squash the commits, make sure to synchronize your branch with the latest trunk (run ``git pull upstream trunk`` in your branch), otherwise we might have problems applying it cleanly.

-Note: If you have never used rebase and squashed the commits before, you can find instructions on how to do that in the following guide:
+Note #2: If you have never used rebase and squashed the commits before, you can find instructions on how to do that in the following guide:
 `squashing commits with rebase`_.